-Some businesses can be compared to the 100m dash.
+Running a big established business can be compared to the 100m dash.
 Few variables, the course is completely predictable, and at the end of the day the strongest/fastest man wins.

-Tech start-ups are more like yachts in a sailing race.
+Start-ups are more like yachts in a sailing race.
 Many variables, the conditions are unpredictable, and unlike the 100m dash, you can make strategic choices.